tol-is/tailwind-compositor/readme.md

 For example, if we don't load a particular webfont, when a browser can't find the true bold or italic version of a font, will often create faux bold and italics by stretching and slanting the glyphs which renders the information uninteligible.

-#### Undesirable White Space
+#### Unpredictable Rhythm

 Traditionally, in typography, space between lines of text is measured from the baseline.
 On the web, browsers behave differently and center vertically, the bounding box, or the distance from the ascender to the descender, to the line-height.

 [Vertical Metrics Visualization](https://vertical-metrics.netlify.app)
 <img src="https://github.com/a7sc11u/tailwind-compositor/raw/master/plugin/images/vertical-metrics.png" width="400"/>

 As a result, when rendering text, the browser adds white-space above and below each line and block of text, unline any other dom element.
-So regardless of margin/padding and depending on the order of UI components, font, font-size and line-height the space between two elements, our rhythm is unpredictable and layout elements out of the intented position by `(ascent + abs(descent)) - lineHeight / 2`.
+So regardless of margin/padding and depending on the order of UI components, font, font-size and line-height the space between two elements, our rhythm can be unpredictable and our implementations require optical adjustments.

 ## Solution

 Compositor at the core, attempts to solve these problems.
 The configuration is based on rational values that get transformed to css styles on build time.
-Using font metrics crops the white space around text, with a modified [basekick](https://github.com/michaeltaranto/basekick) recipe and implements a baseline grid system that allows us to anchor layout elements and lines of text, to a meaningful rhythm.
+Using font metrics crops the white space around text and implements a baseline grid system that allows us to anchor layout elements and lines of text, to a meaningful rhythm.

 ---

-### Can i use it?
+## Can i use it?

 1. Depending on your typescale and number of webfonts, the output's filesize can be way beyond anything you should consider shipping. **You must use purgecss with this library.** For many use cases, such as personal blogs and minimal aesthetic, it should be fine.